openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 .. seealso::

     Optionally, you can use a csv with your raster areas instead.
-We won’t discuss that here.
+We won't discuss that here.

 Next, click :code:`Strata areas` on the left side of the screen.
 In the **Area calculation** section, select :code:`OFT`. **OFT** stands for the Open Foris Geospatial Toolkit.
 R is slower but avoids some errors that arise with OFT.